 - Student personal risk factors – In most cases, first-year students with underlying conditions or other high-risk factors will have the opportunity to be fully online.
 If there are students in these categories who wish to take lab courses or courses requiring field experience (where in-person presence is necessary), we will work with them on scheduling options (postponing a particular course for a semester, for example) to make sure their needs are accommodated.
 All other students are anticipated to have a blend of in-person and online instruction.
 Assuming no further changes from the CDC or the Minnesota Department of Health, it is our goal for no student who wants an in-person experience to have a schedule that is fully on-line.

 Taking into account the constraints above, we expect student academic experiences to look like some combination of the offerings below.
 Decisions on which classes will be offered in which format should be made by mid-June.
 The options will be:

-- Blended (sometimes called Hybrid): These are courses designed to accommodate both in-person and online learning, with the possibility for students to move from one to the other.
-Like the above options, the goal is to provide in-person classroom engagement 50% of the time when room capacity permits.
+- Blended Design (sometimes called Hybrid): This approach accommodates both in-person and online learning, with the possibility for students to move from one to the other.
+The goal for blended courses is to provide in-person classroom engagement 50% of the time when room capacity permits.